Chart Color Schemes

 Diggers Rest is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Diggers Rest's dwelling structure in its latest Census comprised 92.5% houses and 7.5% other dwellings.
-In comparison, Melbourne metro had 89.2% houses and 10.8% other dwellings.
-Home ownership in Diggers Rest was at 21.0%, with mortgaged dwellings at 57.9% and rented ones at 21.1%.
-The median monthly mortgage repayment was $1,800, above Melbourne metro's average of $1,750.
-The median weekly rent in Diggers Rest was $397, compared to Melbourne metro's $369.
+Diggers Rest's dwelling structure, as per the latest Census, consisted of 92.5% houses and 7.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's figure of 89.2% houses and 10.8% other dwellings.
+Home ownership in Diggers Rest stood at 21.0%, with mortgaged dwellings at 57.9% and rented ones at 21.1%.
+The median monthly mortgage repayment was $1,800, higher than Melbourne metro's average of $1,750.
+Median weekly rent in Diggers Rest was $397, compared to Melbourne metro's $369.
 Nationally, Diggers Rest's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing